hooded-person/Astarring/src/grid.typ

   return node
 }

+/// Grid object that holds the nodes and provides utility functions to interact with them.
+/// Auto expands using getDefNode when a node is looked up that is not in the grid.
+/// -> dict
-#let Grid(sWidth, sHeight,
+#let Grid(
+  /// The width of the starting grid that will be generated -> integer sWidth,
+  /// The height of the starting grid that will be generated -> integer sHeight,
+  /// Starting offset of the grid -> array
   start: (0,0),
+  /// Wether diagonal movement is allowed -> boolean
   allowDiag: true,
+  /// Costs of certain movement directions -> dict
   costs: (
     straight: 1,
     diagonal: 1.4,
   ),
+  /// Used to generate the nodes for the grid on creation -> function
+  startFill: (x,y) => return Node((x,y)),
-  getDefNode: (pos) => Node(pos) // called when a undefined node is looked up on the grid, should return a node.
-When call modifies a node this node is used as base
+  /// called when a undefined node is looked up on the grid, should return a node.
+When call modifies a node this node is used as base -> function
+  getDefNode: (pos) => Node(pos)
 ) = {
   let grid = (
     rangeX: (start.at(0), sWidth + start.at(0)),